 In our CARDEA trial, a Phase 2 randomized double-blind, placebo-controlled trial in patients with severe COVID-19 pneumonia and receiving supplemental oxygen, but not on mechanical ventilation, we observed that patients treated with Auxora experienced a reduced time to recovery and a 56% relative reduction in mortality at 30 days (p=0.0165) and a 33% relative reduction in mortality at 60 days (p=0.1449) compared to placebo.
 Time to recovery was seven days for Auxora-treated patients compared to ten days for patients receiving placebo (p=0.098).
-These data which were published in the peer-reviewed journal Critical Care in 2022, along with data anticipated to be published in the second half of 2023 from an ongoing Phase 2 trial testing Auxora in COVID-19 patients with ARDS receiving invasive mechanical ventilation, may also help inform future trials in broader ARDS and acute hypoxemic respiratory failure ("AHRF") patient populations.
+For additional information regarding p-values, please refer to the section entitled "-Auxora, a Selective CRAC Channel Inhibitor-P-Values and Confidence Intervals."
+The results from CARDEA were published in Critical Care in 2022.
+The CARDEA data, along with data from an ongoing Phase 2 trial testing Auxora in COVID-19 patients with ARDS receiving invasive mechanical ventilation, may also help inform future trials in broader ARDS and AHRF patient populations.

 Finally, we have compiled additional preclinical data supporting the potential to use CRAC channel inhibition for both chronic and acute inflammatory and immunologic diseases.
-We have available product candidates in IND-enabling preclinical testing that present different organ bioavailabilities and potential oral dosing.
-Our first chronic indication may be chronic pancreatitis as preclinical data in a mouse model of chronic pancreatitis suggest that CRAC channel inhibition can reduce pancreatic fibrosis and restore ductal cell function.
-We have published data suggesting CRAC channel inhibition may be useful in treating ulcerative colitis, allergic asthma, and traumatic brain injury.
+We have available product candidates and have chosen CM6336 for IND-enabling preclinical testing to determine its pharmacokinetics and safety for potential oral dosing.
+We have animal model data suggesting CRAC channel inhibition may be useful in treating chronic pancreatitis, rheumatoid arthritis, ulcerative colitis, allergic asthma, and traumatic brain injury.
+We plan to submit an IND to the FDA for CM6336 in 2025, for the treatment of chronic pancreatitis and rheumatoid arthritis.

 Calcium is an important regulator of multiple biological functions, and in electrically non-excitable cells CRAC channel activation plays a critical role in the activation of calcium-dependent pathways that modulate various responses, including inflammation and vascular permeability.
 In immune cells, activation of CRAC channels is a key step in initiating the adaptive immune response and the generation of inflammatory cytokines.
 In addition, in certain acute critical illnesses, CRAC channels on affected organ tissue cells can become overactivated, resulting in excess calcium entry into cells.
 This excess calcium can cause cellular injury and necrosis, or activate apoptosis signaling pathways leading to programmed cell death further exacerbating the damage caused by inflammatory response.
-We have developed novel cell-based assays for compound screening that enabled us to identify and optimize a portfolio of potent and selective small molecule CRAC channel inhibitors, including Auxora, from several different chemical classes.
+We have developed novel cell-based assays for compound screening that enabled us to identify and optimize a portfolio of potent and selective small molecule CRAC channel inhibitors, including zegocractin (previously referred to as "CM4620") that is the active ingredient in Auxora, from several different chemical classes.
 These compounds each have different pharmaceutic and pharmacokinetic properties and comprise our portfolio of CRAC channel inhibitors.